 - Perform a background check on a business or person

-- Review a subject’s public records and litigation history
+- Review a subject’s public records data and litigation history

-- Learn about a company’s business and management structure, financial health, and M&A activity
+- Learn about a company’s structure, financial health and M&A activity

-- Global news archive – Minimize reputational risk to your business by checking against 26,000+ news sources from international, national & regional newspapers, magazines, journals, newswires and broadcast transcripts.
-Archives go back 40 years on some sources to help ensure you don’t miss valuable information not found on the open Web.
+- Minimize reputational risk by checking against 26,000+ news sources from international, national and regional newspapers, magazines, journals, newswires and broadcast transcripts.
+Archives go back 40 years on some sources to help ensure you don’t miss valuable details not found on the open Web.

-- Sanctions, watch lists and PEPs – Screen against 800+ sanctions and watch lists, including OFAC, HM Treasury, FBI–and more than 1.4 million PEPs (potentially exposed persons) Ensure your organization doesn’t work with a blacklisted company, which would put you at risk of costly fines.
+- Screen against 1200+ sanction and watch lists from OFAC, HM Treasury and the FBI–plus more than 1.3 million PEPs (potentially exposed persons).
+Ensure your organization doesn’t work with a blacklisted company and incur the risk of costly fines.

-- Company information – Verify a corporate entity and find out more about its business and management structure, financial health, and M&A activity.
-Access 400+ databases of business information on public and private company profiles.
+- Verify a corporate entity and find out more about its business and management structure, financial health, and M&A activity.
+Access 500+ databases of business information on public and private company profiles.

-- Public records – Access more than 37 billion public records on individuals and businesses–including names, addresses, places of employment, cellular and unpublished phone numbers, licenses, property records, bankruptcies, liens, judgments, and much more.
+- Access more than 37 billion public records on individuals and businesses–including names, addresses, places of employment, cellular and unpublished phone numbers, licenses, property records, bankruptcies, liens, judgments and much more.

-- Biographies – Draw on 200+ biographical sources and executive profiles … from Marquis Who’s Who® to Standard & Poor’s® to Debrett’s
+- Draw on 300+ biographical sources and executive profiles from Marquis Who’s Who® to Standard & Poor’s® to Debrett’s.

-- Country information – Identify high-risk issues by accessing on-the-ground media reports and in-depth country risk analysis reports from the Economist Intelligence Unit and D&B®.
+- Identify high-risk issues by accessing country information, including on-the-ground media reports and in-depth country risk analysis reports from the Economist® Intelligence Unit and D&B®.

-- Gain a thorough understanding of companies and individuals with whom your organization interacts and/or does business.
+- Gain a thorough understanding of companies and individuals that interact with your organization.

-- Research and stay up-to-date on key developments with respect to your key clients, suppliers, contractors or partners.
+- Research and stay up to date on developments pertaining to your key clients, suppliers, contractors or partners.

-- Understand the complex relationships and affiliations between your clients and other individuals, corporations, charities and activities.
+- Understand complex relationships involving your clients and other individuals, corporations, charities and activities.

-- Research and evaluate a potential investment opportunity, partnership or other strategic alliance.
-Ensure that companies you are doing business with aren’t on sanction or terrorism lists.
+- Research and evaluate potential investment opportunities, partnerships and strategic alliances.
+This corporate due-diligence research tool helps ensure you don’t engage in business with entities that are on sanction or terrorism lists.

-- Ensure the ongoing financial health of key suppliers, clients or other entities your business relies upon.
+- Ensure the ongoing financial health of key suppliers, clients and other third parties essential to your business.

 - Avoid the legal penalties, costs and reputational damages of being associated with unethical business partners.